 - Apply knowledge of power system in regulatory work related to new electricity transmission and distribution facilities

-- Arc flash in distribution systems, the root causes and design considerations to mitigate arc flash
+- Understand how arc flash occurs in distribution systems and its impact, safe engineering practices, and design considerations to mitigate arc flash

-- Codes and standards applied to transmission and distribution systems
+- Connect with others about codes and standards applied to transmission and distribution systems

 - Understand concept of line losses, their impacts on electric power systems and how to mitigate them

 The course describes the fundamentals of electricity transmission and distribution in a classical power system.
 It describes step by step what constitutes electricity transmission and distribution, explains the types of distribution systems, grounding and bonding, arc flash and mitigations, design considerations, codes and standards, and harmonics in a typical distribution system.
 The course describes types of transmission systems, AC versus DC transmission, poles, towers and other components, construction of new transmission system, active and reactive losses, and loss compensation.

 The course is intended to provide a clear understanding of transmission and distribution system to professionals who, although qualified in their own disciplines, may not have received formal electrical engineering training.
 However, the course is also designed to benefit engineers who are seeking to refresh their knowledge on electricity transmission and distribution.